+Benefit Description You pay

+Oral and maxillofacial surgery High Option Standard Option

-Oral and maxillofacial surgeryHigh OptionOral surgical procedures (including anesthesia and related x-rays when received from a dentist or dental group designated by GHC-SCW), limited to:Nothing• Incision and drainage of cellulitis
+Oral surgical procedures (including anesthesia and related X-rays when received from a dentist or dental group designated by GHC- SCW), limited to: Nothing 20% Coinsurance after deductible

-a dentist or dental group designated by GHC-SCW), limited to:

-• Incision and drainage of cellulitis
+Incision and drainage of cellulitis

-inclusion and dramage of certaintis

 • incision and removal of a foreign body

-surgical procedures to correct accidental injuries to the lips and oral soft tissues
+• surgical procedures to correct accidental injuries to the lips and oral soft tissues

 • surgical correction of cleft lip, cleft palate and severe functional malocclusion

-treatment of fractures and dislocations to facial bones
+• treatment of fractures and dislocations to facial bones

 hard and soft tissue biopsies

-excision of tumors, cysts, and lesions of the jaw, oral mucous membrane, and underlying soft tissue that require pathological examination
+• excision of tumors, cysts, and lesions of the jaw, oral mucous membrane, and underlying soft tissue that require pathological examination

 incision of maxillary sinus and salivary glands or ducts

-extraction of impacted teeth
+• extraction of impacted teeth

 • frenectomy

 • apioectomy

 excision of exostoses

-• alveolotomy
+alveolotomy

 removal of retained residual root

-non-dental treatment of TMJ syndrome
+• non-dental treatment of TMJ syndrome

-Dental treatment of temporomandibular (TMJ) syndrome Note: a physical therapy evaluation is required before an intraoral splint is considered as a treatment option.
+• Dental treatment of temporomandibular (TMJ) syndrome Nothing 20% Coinsurance after deductible

+Note: a physical therapy evaluation is required before an intraoral splint is considered as a treatment option.

-Not covered: All charges
+Not covered: All Charges All Charges

-Oral implants and transplants
+• Oral implants and transplants

-Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone)
+• Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone)

+Benefit Description You pay

-Organ/tissue transplants High Option
+Organ/tissue transplants High Option Standard Option

-Contraction Contraction These solid organ transplants are subject to medical necessity and experimental/ investigational review by the Plan.
+These solid organ transplants are subject to medical necessity and experimental/ investigational review by the Plan.
 Refer to Other Services in Section 3 for prior authorization procedures.
-Nothing
+Nothing 20% Coinsurance after deductible

 • Autologuous pancreas islet cell transplant (as anadjunt to total or near total pancreatectomy) only for patients with chronic pancreatitis.

 • Cornea

 • Heart

 • Heart/lung

 Intestinal transplants

 - Isolated small intestine

 - Small intestine with the liver

 - Small intestine with multiple organs, such as the liver, stomach and pancreas

 - Autologous pancreas islet cell transplant

 • Kidney

+Kidney-pancreas

+• Liver

+• Lung: Single, bilateral/lobar

+• Pancreas

+These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
+Refer to Other services in Section 3 for prior authorization procedures.

+• Autologous tandem transplants for

+- AL Amyloidosis

+- Multiple myeloma (de novo and treated)

+- Recurrent germ cell tumors (including testicular cancer)

+Blood or marrow stem cell transplants The Plan extends coverage for the diagnoses as indicated below.